goh-joshua/CTFs/TISC-25/Level-8/README.md

 ...
 ```

-Now with Googling, I found this [video](https://www.youtube.com/watch?v=PVdOSpF4Tl0) which shows possible RCE when there is an "include" in the code by injecting a php filter encoded payload.
+Now with Googling, I found this [video](https://www.youtube.com/watch?v=PVdOSpF4Tl0) which shows possible RCE by injecting a php filter encoded payload when there is an "include" in the code.

-This seems to best possibility to me as the FLAG is in the environment so if I could somehow run <?=getenv('FLAG'); ?>, that would be ggwp.
+This seems to best possibility to me as the FLAG is in the environment so if I could somehow run &lt;?=getenv('FLAG'); ?&gt;, that would be ggwp.

 So I found some [encoder tool on github](https://github.com/synacktiv/php_filter_chain_generator) and downloaded it.